Mathematics and Statistics Department (MTH/STAT)

 MTH 051 Cr.2

 A course to enhance the student's skills in selected areas of intermediate algebra; areas covered include polynomials, rational expressions, exponents, equations, and inequalities.
 Letter grade, but only "F" calculated in GPA.
 Transcript credit only.
-Prerequisite: MTH 050 or an appropriate placement test score.
 Offered Fall, Spring.

 Mathematics for Early Childhood and Elementary Teachers I

 This course is designed for prospective early childhood and elementary teachers.
 Content strands include number and operations and algebraic thinking.
 Topics from these strands include pre-number concepts, place-value and numeracy, and multiple representations and algorithms for whole number and fraction arithmetic.
-Mathematical structure will also be emphasized to analyze arithmetic and algebraic situations.
-Aligned with state and national standards, this course will emphasize problem solving, communication, reasoning, and representation in mathematics.
+Mathematical structure is also emphasized to analyze arithmetic and algebraic situations.
+Aligned with state and national standards, this course emphasizes problem solving, communication, reasoning, and representation in mathematics.
 Mathematical connections will be made to contextual problems and representations when appropriate.
 Prerequisite: declared early childhood education or elementary/middle education major.
 Offered Fall, Spring.

 +MTH 116 Cr.2